Semaglutide Restored Cartilage in Mice — And a First Human Pilot Agrees

 If cartilage repair only happened because of weight loss, semaglutide would be no different from a diet.
 The weight-independent mechanism opens an entirely new therapeutic category.

-Old Model (Disproven)
+Old Model (Incomplete)

 GLP-1 drug → patient loses weight → less mechanical stress on joints → cartilage degrades slower.
 Passive.
 Indirect.
 Wouldn't help lean OA patients at all.
+Real, but not the whole picture.

 New Model (Qin et al. 2026)